riley206/volttron-threshold-detection/README.md

     mkdir config
     cd config
     ```
-    Navigate to the config directory and create a file called `config`.
+    Navigate to the config directory and create a file called `threshold_detection.config`.
 Use the examlpes below to populate that file with the correct JSON.
 * The Threshold Detection agent supports observing individual point values from their respective topics or from a device's
     all publish.
 Points to watch are configured as JSON key-value pairs as follows: